 Other Ways to Earn Flying Blue Miles

 Additionally, Flying Blue partners with Bank of America to offer a co-branded credit card.
-The Air France KLM World Elite Mastercard® currently offers a respectable 50,000-mile sign-up bonus after you make $2,000 or more in purchases within the first 90 days of your account opening, as well as 1.5X miles per dollar spent.
-While not a terrible offer, you may be better off sticking to cards that earn transferable bank currency.
-This would offer more flexible redemption options while also providing similar earning abilities.
+The Air France KLM World Elite Mastercard® currently offers a respectable 50,000-mile sign-up bonus after you make $2,000 or more in purchases within the first 90 days of your account opening, as well as 1.5 miles per $1 spent on all other purchases.

-Are you buying Flying Blue miles for 1.6¢ each?
+Are you buying Flying Blue miles for 1.53¢ each?